jeff-hykin/deno-guillotine/README.md

 -  That file does not modify the user's environment (e.g. no side effects)
 -  That file is able to import/use any exisiting JavaScript package because all imports are auto installed (no package json or npm install)

-When executed the file auto-downloads a specific version of Deno (you pick the version) to an isolated folder, and then runs itself using that exact version of Deno (extremely consistent/reproducible).
+When executed, the file auto-downloads a specific version of Deno (you pick the version) to an isolated folder, and then runs itself using that exact version of Deno (extremely consistent/reproducible).
 To use npm packages, just import a url with the following format `import thing from "https://esm.sh/MODULE_NAME@VERSION"`.
 Not only is the module auto downloaded, its cached (courtesy of [Deno](https://deno.com/) and [Esm.sh](https://esm.sh)) which makes re-runs of the same script very fast.

 ### How the hell is this possible?